trymnf/tnf-website-new/content/publications/publius-construction.md

 type: published

 citation: '“American Services in European Perspective: Why Do Americans Not Care about Interstate Barriers in Construction?.” <em>Publius: The Journal of Federalism</em> 55 (4): 732–58.'
-tags: ["comparative federalism", "construction", "European Union", "single markets", "United States", "political economy"]
+tags: ["European Union", "United States", "political economy"]
 comments: no
 publishdate: 2025-09-22
 abstract: true